About the Fire Prevention Fee

 The State Responsibility Area (SRA) Fire Prevention Benefit Fee was enacted following the signing of Assembly Bill X1 29 in July 2011.
 The law approved the new annual Fire Prevention Fee to pay for fire prevention services within the SRA.
 The fee is applied to all habitable structures within the SRA.

-The fee is levied at the rate of $150 per habitable structure, which is defined as a building that can be occupied for residential use.
+Effective July 1, 2013, the fee is levied at the rate of $152.33 per habitable structure, which is defined as a building that can be occupied for residential use.
 Owners of habitable structures who are also within the boundaries of a local fire protection agency will receive a reduction of $35 per habitable structure.

 What is the State Responsibility Area (SRA)?

 The State Responsibility Area (SRA) is the area of the state where the State of California is financially responsible for the prevention and suppression of wildfires.
 SRA does not include lands within city boundaries or in federal ownership.
 To see if a parcel is within the SRA enter in the parcel address in the BOF's State Responsibility Area Viewer.
 Click Here